collapsed-stacks/startups/questions/13271/should-i-include-a-product-description-for-every-product-in-a-business-plan.md

 - posted by: [Matiss](https://stackexchange.com/users/1819512/matiss) on 2017-09-01
 - score: 1

-<p>As you mentioned this is for your own use, it is entirely up to you what you want to include in the business plan. </p>
+As you mentioned this is for your own use, it is entirely up to you what you want to include in the business plan.

-<p>For business plan to share with others, I would not include these details or add an amendment specifically for the detailed descriptions and graphics.
+For business plan to share with others, I would not include these details or add an amendment specifically for the detailed descriptions and graphics.
 Reason behind this is that these are variations to the core product but the core product stays essentially the same, so these details have impact perhaps from marketing perspective, but not from perspective of what business does per se.
-It's a semantics detail, important one in the big scope of things, but in scope of business plan, not so much.</p>
+It's a semantics detail, important one in the big scope of things, but in scope of business plan, not so much.

-<p>Also, just a wild guess, but these designs and shapes are probably subject to change as you discover which ones are more popular, gets sold more, as you optimize sales strategy.
-So it's something quite mutable as well.</p>
+Also, just a wild guess, but these designs and shapes are probably subject to change as you discover which ones are more popular, gets sold more, as you optimize sales strategy.
+So it's something quite mutable as well.